Blank LabelsCustom Labels

 If your business is thriving, you have the ability to scale and continue to grow your business on a bigger level.
 Your business is two-fold: the product side and the business side.
 If you can hire help to produce products, you can focus on the business side of your business and double down on opportunities for growth.

 "The main challenge for handmade products is scaling into manufacturing/business.
 If you find success, you will have to step away from the creation of the product to work on the business side of things.
 You as a person can only make so many units per day or in your free time.
-You will have to find the right mixture of being your creative self while letting others create the product for you if the demand is there." – Drew Kalinski, Amztut
+You will have to find the right mixture of being your creative self while letting others create the product for you if the demand is there." – Drew Kalinski, Amztut.

 You're armed with information!
 Now it's time to weigh the pros and cons of each business method and see what works for you.
 Try to think big-picture as well – some methods may be a good learning experience and can be utilized as a strategy to help you reach your ultimate end goal.